Final Examination: Honour School of Classics and Modern Languages

 Latin inscriptions and Roman letters.
 (Image credit: Shutterstock).

-For your Classical subjects, you can choose from a wide range of options on the Classics (Honour School of Literae Humaniores) syllabus, with a few exceptions, the main one being that most of the modern philosophy options are not available to students reading Classics and Modern Languages.
-For examples of the kinds of paper available, please see the Literae Humaniores page.
+For your Classics subjects, you can choose from a wide selection of the options available in Classics (Honour School of Literae Humaniores).
 Brief descriptions of the papers specific to Classics and Modern Languages can be found below.

 Please note that changes may be made to course syllabuses from year to year, and that not all papers may be available in any given year.